mia-platform/documentation/docs/developer_guide/sdk_ios.md

 The PATCH operation cannot update the state of the object.
 To perform this action, it is necessary to use the dedicated method.

 ```
-Swift

 let post = crud.post(collection: "author")
 try post.syncChangeState(id: "<ObjectId>", newState: .draft)
 ```

 #### Sync

 The **CRUD Framework** offers an utility class that permits to automatically synchronize some collections between an app and the BaaS.
 This class is called **Sync**.
 It is a class for syncing data from BaaS into the local database and viceversa.
 The local database is represented and referenced by a NSManagedObjectContext.

 The sync behaviour is inspired by git: there are a pull action first and then a push action.
 Changes from BaaS have greater priority than local changes so, if a conflict is present, changes from BaaS will replace local changes.

 In particular values from BaaS that have updatedAt greater than updatedAt of local objects, these local objects will be updated (replaced) or deleted, depends on the status.

 In order to use the Sync class, you have to initialize it.
 This operation must be done as soon as the application start (for example in the **AppDelegate**).
-In order to initialize it, write the following line of code after the MKApp initialization:
+In order to initialize it, write the following line of code:

 ```
-Swift

-let appInstance = MKAppInstance.sharedInstance

 let crud = CRUD(basePath: "<YourProjectBasePath>", secret: "<YourProjectSecret>")
-crud.setSessionID(sessionID: "<YourSID>")
-crud.resetSessionID()

 let sync = Sync(crud: crud, context: managedObjectContext)
 ```

 In order to be instantiated, Sync needs to have a managed object model where to save the collection to sync.
-MIASync will create a default managedObjectContext using this mode.
+Sync will create a default managedObjectContext using this mode.
 It is also possible to create by yourself a managed object context and initialize the Sync with it.
 It is also necessary to pass an instance of the CRUD class.
 After that an instance of Sync has been created, it is necessary to declare which collections must be synced.

 ```
-Swift

 sync.sync(types: [Author.self,Book.self])
 ```